 1. What did you study in University?

-2. How and when the idea of BRICO came? (was there an earlier experience with organizing this kind of event?)
+2. How and when the idea of BRICO came?

-The idea of BRICO came in 2015 at a local in downtown Istanbul, when we were participating with a team from TalTech in Turkey at a similar event.
+The idea of BRICO came in 2015 at a local downtown in Istanbul, when we were participating with a team from TalTech at a similar event.
 We came in 7th place, but the organization was quite poorly arranged so we discussed the weak spots with our teammates (Kaarel, Martin, me and Robert) and a delegation from our university (Juhan Idnurm, Betra Leesment and Ave Eessalu).
-After a quick discussion we decided that we could also organize this kind of event in our region and to our delight other teams we competed with in Turkey were really supportive of that idea.
-We did not have an experience in organizing this kind of an event, but we had a great desire and will to organize a better event than the one we participated in Turkey.
+After a quick discussion, we decided that we could also organize this kind of event in our region and to our delight other teams we competed with in Turkey were really supportive of that idea.
+We did not have experience in organizing this kind of an event, but we had a great desire and will to organize a better event than the one we participated in Turkey.

 4. Who was the first sponsor?

 The first competition exceeded my expectations already because it actually happened.
-For a long time we doubted if the teams that had promised to come would even do that.
+For a long time, we doubted if the teams that had promised to come would even do that.

 The first hours of BRICO are worth remembering.
-The team of University of Bialystok arrived at the hostel and they wished to put their bridge in our storage for safekeeping in the middle of the night.
+The team of the University of Bialystok arrived at the hostel and they wished to put their bridge in our storage for safekeeping in the middle of the night.
 In their bus were Michal, Artur and Kamil, who were really interested in our organizing team and everything that was going to happen.
-I think I will never forget the reaction they had when they asked about our organizing team and me and Martin looked at each other and said „Yep, that’s us.
+I think I will never forget the reaction they had when they asked about our organizing team, me and Martin looked at each other and said „Yep, that’s us.
 And Kaarel as well“.

 7. Why do you think BRICO is an important competition to take part in?
-What are BRICOS advantages amongst other similar competitions?

 I would like to quote emer.
 Prof Siim Idnurm „… this is not some noodle competition!“

 Besides BRICO helps to create contacts with other engineering students from different universities, who you would otherwise most likely never meet.
-Unfortunately it is not very common for engineering students to take part in Erasmus projects, so every contact with foreign students is very welcomed.
+Unfortunately, it is not very common for engineering students to take part in Erasmus projects, so every contact with foreign students is very welcomed.

 Putting your team together, you don’t have to look at the brightest designers.
-Also you need people, who organize sponsors, transport etc and they are just as important as successful designers, because they make a good environment to work in.
+Also, you need people, who organize sponsors, transport etc and they are just as important as successful designers because they make a good environment to work in.

 9. What is your brightest memory of BRICO?

 The brightest memory is the first competition ending.
 Everything was done and diplomas were given to competitors.
 We took our group pictures outside and all the sudden Poles and Croats appeared to take pictures with us.
 That made us smile pretty hard and feel good.
-It showed us that we did something right, because people liked it.
+It showed us that we did something right because people liked it.